DayoOliyide/kafka-cluster/README.md

 1. Install [Docker](https://docs.docker.com/installation/#installation) onto your system
 2. Install [Docker-compose](https://docs.docker.com/compose/install/)
 3. Download [0.8.2.1](http://kafka.apache.org/downloads.html) version of Kafka and unzip in a location of your choice, you'll need this mainly for the kafka command/console tools
-4. After cloning this repo, set up the appropriate link.
-For Linux ``ln -fns docker-compose-linux.yml docker-compose.yml.`` .
-For Macs ``ln -fns docker-compose-osx.yml docker-compose.yml``
+4. After cloning this repo, set up the appropriate docker-compose.yml link.
+There are multiple configurations for different kafka dev setups for either Linux or OSX.
+The general command format is ``ln -fns ./configs/zk[NUMBEROFNODES]-kafka[NUMBEROFNODES]-[OS] docker-compose.yml`` So for Linux ``ln -fns ./configs/zk1node-kafka1node-linux.yml docker-compose.yml`` and for Macs ``ln -fns ./configs/zk1node-kafka1node-osx.yml docker-compose.yml`` For now use the one node zookeeper one node kafka (zk1node-kafka1node yamls), the multi-node setup is not finished.
+If you need to repoint the soft link, please shutdown and remove the current configuration first ``docker-compose stop && docker-compose rm``

 # Running
 1. This step only applies to Linux users, Mac users should skip this.
 You'll need to create local directories (under ~/tmp/docker) that are linked to directories internally used by the containers.
 Set up all associated local volumes/directories by running this command
 ``
 mkdir -p `grep /tmp/docker docker-compose.yml | cut -d' ' -f6 | cut -d':' -f1 | cut -c 2- | sort | xargs -I {} echo $HOME{}`
   ``
 2. Ensure Docker is running (Mac users follow these [steps](https://docs.docker.com/installation/mac/#from-your-command-line))
 3. Start all the needed containers.Run ``docker-compose up -d``
 4. Running ``docker-compose ps`` or ``docker ps`` should show at least a Zookeeper Container and a Kafka Container